GWR railcars

-In 1933, the Great Western Railway introduced the first of what was to become a successful series of diesel railcars, which survived in regular use into the 1960s, when they were replaced with the new British Rail "first generation" type diesel multiple units.
+In 1933, the Great Western Railway introduced the first of what was to become a successful series of diesel railcars, which survived in regular use into the 1960s, when they were replaced with the new British Rail "first generation" diesel multiple units.

 Design

 Bodywork

 The original design featured streamlined bodywork, which was very much the fashion at the time.
 The rounded lines of the first examples built led to their nickname: "flying banana".
 The preserved W4W is an example of the original, rounded body shape.
 Later "razor edge" examples, such as No. 27 (pictured), had much more angular (and practical) bodywork, yet the nickname persisted for these too.

 Heating

 The interiors of railcars No. 1 to No. 18 were heated by using waste heat from the engine cooling water.
-This system proved unreliable in service due to issues with the thermostatic valves employed.
-Later vehicles from No. 19 onward abandoned this system due to its unreliability and because their revised specification demanded that they be able to haul steam-heated rolling stock.
+This system proved unreliable in service due to issues with the thermostatic valves.
+Later vehicles abandoned this system due to its unreliability and because their revised specification demanded that they be able to haul steam-heated rolling stock.

 These later vehicles, No. 19 onwards, were equipped with steam heating systems which were capable of heating both the vehicle's interior and that of any additional trailed vehicles, via a steam supply to the standard steam heating equipment.
-Steam was produced by a fully automatic Vapor Clarkson steam generator manufactured by Gresham and Craven Ltd under licence from the Vapor car co.
+Steam was produced by a fully automatic Vapor Clarkson steam generator manufactured by Gresham and Craven Ltd under licence from the Vapor Car co.
 The generator was of the water tube with counterflow arrangement type, and could supply up to 300 lb of steam per hour, at 45 lb per square inch.
-The quantity of steam supplied could be varied by the driver to suit the demand required by a solo railcar, or plus one, or plus two, trailer vehicles.
+The quantity of steam supplied could be varied by the driver to suit the demands of a solo railcar, or plus one, or plus two, trailer vehicles.
 The fuel was the same diesel as was used by the railcar's engines, drawn from a separate 45-gallon tank.
 The water supply for the heating system was a single 100-gallon tank.